mgeramb/KnxBridge/README.md

 ## Known Issues

-Do not use special characters like 'äöüß...' for the device names.
+- Do not use special characters like 'äöüß...' for the device names.
+- Philips Hue emulations uses a dimmer instead of a switch because of the used base library [Aircoookie/Espalexa](https://github.com/Aircoookie/Espalexa)